jizhang/jizhang.github.com/source/_posts/2018-12-08-spark-datasource-api-v2.md

 ### JdbcSourceV2

 Let us rewrite the JDBC data source with V2 API.
-The following an abridged example of full table scan.
+The following is an abridged example of full table scan.
 Complete code can be found on GitHub ([link][4]).

 ```scala
 class JdbcDataSourceReader extends DataSourceReader {